iAarush/cse15l-lab-report/Week-3-lab-report.md

 <img src='Week-3-lab-report-files/Second Adding-2.png'>
 >Cool beans.

+What's going on behind the scenes that allows the output to change like this?
+It's important to consider the Java code snippets shared above to understand this.
+At this point, an instance of `StringServer` is already running.
+In this process, we started a new instance of the `Handler2` method, too.
+Every time the server receives a path, it first validates it and then appends (adds) it to an internal string named `appendObject`.
+As more and more valid paths are given to the server, this string grows.
+This string is then returned back to the web browser, which displays it.
+<br>So, as more valid paths are sent to the server, the output will change and grow.

 # Part 2: 👾 Bug-fixing 👾
 For this section of the report, I'll be talking about a bug I found in Week 3's `reverseInPlace()` method.
 Originally, this is what the method looked like:
 ```java